Latest travel updates on Coronavirus (COVID19) here

 We’re off to one of the most gay-friendly countries on Earth.
 Warm up to the Spanish spirit in Madrid, the capital famous for food, nightlife and classically handsome men.
-Then we’ll venture north where we’ll saunter along the final leg of the Camino de Santiago – a world-famous pilgrimage that takes us through lush Galicia.
+Then we’ll venture north where we’ll saunter along the final leg of the Camino de Santiago—a world-famous pilgrimage that takes us through lush Galicia.
 Oak woodlands, eucalyptus forests and traditional villages await.
 At the end of our trek you’ll qualify for the Pilgrim’s Compostela, a certificate of completion and the perfect souvenir for our excursion.
 Savour the region’s wine, seafood, and cheese.
 Stay in local accommodations like ‘pazo’ manor houses that embody the region’s spirit of hospitality.
 And grab some comfortable shoes for an epic one-hundred kilometre excursion.
 Olé!

 Please note: this tour has special booking conditions.
 Please click here for more details.

-Today our gay Spain tour heads north!
+Rise and shine because today we head north.
 At 10AM we board a private bus for our 6-hour drive to Sarria.
 We’ll stop for lunch in Astorga, a city founded in 14 BC where Roman walls still surround the old town.
 Once in Sarria we’ll gather for an official meeting concerning the Camino.
 Our day ends with dinner at a restaurant owned by a former butcher and pilgrim, with fish and vegetarian options available.

 Today we kick off the Camino de Santiago!
 We’ll depart at 8:45AM, with our first Checkpoint at 5km/3.1mi.
 These daily stops let you check in with your guide, change shoes, drop off gear or just rest in the van.
 A picnic lunch will be served at 13.9km/8.6mi in Ferreiros, with fresh salads and lighter fare available.
 After a total of 22.6km/14mi, we’ll arrive in Portomarin tonight.
 Our boutique hotel is the perfect place to rest in this medieval town.
 Portomarin was actually relocated during Franco’s reign, stone by stone, up the hill and away from the river.
 Consider a swim in the River Minho before dinner.
 We’ll eat at a local casa rural, a basic country house on the river featuring food from the family’s organic garden, homemade wine and liquors; and a chance to experience the some ancient Pagan rituals.